 Learning the basic composition of each material and how it works in a glaze gives the potter greater flexibility in developing a glaze palette.
 It also offers the freedom to experiment with various materials to achieve new textures and colors.
 Often more than one possible substitute material is available.
 The correct choices are dependent not on chance but a thorough knowledge of the materials.

-This article was excerpted from the November 1997 issue of Ceramics Monthly, which can be viewed here.
+This article was excerpted from the November 1997 issue of Ceramics Monthly.